gurashish1singh/qt-apps/README.md

 # PYQT6 Experimentation

-This repo is just for playing aorund with PYQT6.
+This repo is just for playing around with PYQT6.

 ## Prerequisites